Duchess of Sussex weighed up calling father 'daddy'

 The duchess won a previous court case that found publishing the letter was a misuse of her private information.

+They are disputing that this was simply a private and personal letter - and have argued that it was crafted with the "possibility of public consumption" in mind.

+The court heard lawyers for the duchess reiterate that this was a "highly personal" family letter touching on her private feelings, and that its publication was against the rights to a private life, family life and the protection of private correspondence.

-In the second day of its appeal, lawyers for the publisher Associated Newspapers challenged the extent to which it was really a "private" letter, sent by Meghan, Duchess of Sussex, to her estranged father Thomas Markle.
+In the second day of the appeal hearing, lawyers for the publisher Associated Newspapers Ltd challenged the extent to which it was really a "private" letter, sent by Meghan, Duchess of Sussex, to her estranged father Thomas Markle.

-Lawyers for Associated Newspapers Limited said that they want to rely on a recent witness statement made by Jason Knauf - who was communications secretary to Meghan and Harry until March 2019 - in their legal bid to overturn the ruling.
+In the attempt to overturn the previous ruling, the newspaper's lawyers highlighted a witness statement from Jason Knauf, former communications secretary to Meghan and Prince Harry.

 The court heard of text messages between the duchess and Mr Knauf about the drafting of the letter, sent in August 2018.